it-innovation/sam/doc/behaviour.rst

 .. function:: maySend(?Caller, ?CallerInvocation, ?CallSite, ?Pos, ?ArgValue)

    CallSite may send the value `ArgValue` as parameter number `Pos` (or as any parameter if `Pos` is `-1`).
+Includes all values from :func:`maySendFromAnyContext` for invocations that were active.

-.. function:: maySend(?Caller, ?CallSite, ?Pos, ?ArgValue)
+.. function:: maySendFromAnyContext(?Caller, ?CallSite, ?Pos, ?ArgValue)

-   As for `maySend/5`, but the value may be sent in any context (e.g. it is a field or a literal).
+   As for :func:`maySend`, but the value may be sent in any context (e.g. it is a field or a literal).

 .. function:: mayCreate(?CallSite, ?ChildType, ?NameHint)